dhil/ocaml-multicont/README.md

 ## Cautionary tales in programming with multi-shot continuations in OCaml

+One must exercise caution when programming with multi-shot continuations in OCaml, as the programming model for continuations was designed with single-shot continuations in mind.
+Consequently, there are a couple of hazards that one should be aware of.
+Broadly, speaking we can classify these hazards into two categories: compiler optimisations and effect ordering.

+### Compiler optimisation: Heap to stack conversion

 The OCaml compiler and runtime make some assumptions that are false in the presence of multi-shot continuations.
 This phenomenon is perhaps best illustrated by an example.
 Concretely, we can consider some